 Definition: At Oregon Coast Community College, we assess the needs of individuals and employers, and respond by designing pathways and partnerships that address community and regional priorities.
-We create bridges into our pathways from high school, College policies and procedures may change at any time.
-Changes may affect programs, policies, procedures, curriculum, calendar, schedules, instructors, or costs.
-The college will attempt to post important changes and new information on the college web page.
-This catalog is an informational guide for students planning courses of study, but students should periodically consult with an advising specialist or college staff for updated information not available at the time of publication.
-This catalog and class schedules shall not be construed as a contract between the student and the College.
-9 adult education, non-credit, and other feeders.
+We create bridges into our pathways from high school, adult education, non-credit, and other feeders.
 Educational pathways are accessible through place and modality, and facilitate transitions to transfer or employment.
 We strengthen the economy and workforce through our business development, career technical and transfer programs.
-By narrowing achievement gaps in postsecondary education and raising post-secondary educational attainment, we advance the economic and civic vitality of Lincoln County and beyond.
+By narrowing achievement gaps in post-secondary education and raising post-secondary educational attainment, we advance the economic and civic vitality of Lincoln County and beyond.